 Lincoln is an AKC blue merle Standard Poodle.
 Regal and loving, he is the absolute dream dog.
 He is calm and affectionate and thrives to make his human (me!) happy.
 Lincoln will be promoted to a Doodling All Day dad once he has completed and passed all of his health testing.
 Lincoln carries for sable, phantom, red and chocolate.

 Is Finn not the most adorable thing ever!!
 Everyone just loves him, well everyone except for his older fur sibling who frankly finds him a little annoying.
-Finn lives with his guardian family and I've been told that he loves to snuggle and will hog the pillow at night.
+Finn is a Standard Red tuxedo Multigen Goldendoodle and lives with his guardian family and I've been told that he loves to snuggle and will hog the pillow at night.
 He will be a future dad once he's older and has passed all of this health testing.

 About The Goldendoodle